PavelStsefanovich/win_devenv/README.md

         config:  custom stage configuration that can be consumed by the stage script ?>

-To add new stage, append stage config to the main configuration file and place corresponding script into the /scripts directory.
+To add a new stage, append stage config to the main configuration file and place corresponding script into the /scripts directory.
 If needed, place additional files or binaries into /files or /binaries directories respectively and update stage config with relative paths.

 ---
 ### Logging